Design Rationale

-The thinking behind some of our more controversial design decisions.
+The reasoning behind some of our more counter-intuitive design decisions.

 Phrasing: we like “merk” because it’s ambiguous.
 Are they KO’d, are they dead, did they just surrender?
-The Key can choose the most narratively interesting option, or just not specify.
+The Key is free to choose, or just not specify.

 Why Main Characters Can’t Die: so the best part of narrative games is a familiar and well-developed cast of main characters.
 Main character death robs the players of a rich cast before they even start developing since people invest less creative energy into a main character with an expiration date.

 You also have to design for the very worst Key Narrators.
-If you let them kill main characters, some are going to do so arbitrarily.
+If you let them kill main characters, some are gonna do it arbitrarily.

 “Without main character death there aren’t any stakes” is incorrect.
 Some example consequences of losing without dying: having a favorite item taken, having all your shit taken, losing a limb or some other serious injury, getting captured, suffering a narrative setback.
 All of these are both more interesting and better plot fuel than a main character dying, since they launch the main characters towards recovering the stolen item, breaking out of prison, replacing the lost limb with a superior cybernetic one, etc.

-Even just getting KO’d is a meaningful stake in itself because losing fucking sucks.
+Even just getting KO’d is a meaningful stake because losing fucking sucks.
 It fucking sucks when your plans go sideways.
-The difference is death alienates actors from your game by permanently severing their strongest bond to it, while getting KO’d might piss them off but ultimately increases their involvement as they strategize how to be more KO-proof at that next level.
+The difference is death alienates actors from your game by permanently severing their strongest bond to it, while getting KO’d might piss them off but ultimately increases their involvement as they strategize how to be more KO-proof.

 Abstracted Defense: so the purpose of this stat is to 1.) create mechanical satisfaction, and 2.) be easy to use.
 It’s true that armor wouldn’t protect you from a flamethrower, but if you start adding situational calculations to defense, its mechanical satisfaction goes downhill on rollerskates: it becomes clunkier to use, harder to learn (which was a big priority with this game), and slows up gameflow for everybody.

 This design debate is known as abstraction vs simulationism.
 Abstraction prizes streamlined gameplay.
 Simulationism prizes realistic gameplay.
-We lean heavily towards the abstractionist school since we want a tiny and easy-to-learn ruleset, and gameplay that focuses on characters and riffs and stories more than a perfect representation of reality.
+We lean heavily towards the abstractionist school since we want a tiny and easy-to-learn ruleset, and gameplay that focuses on characters / riffs / stories more than a perfect representation of reality.

 Design Principles